umkl/octagon-landing/README.md

 # Octagon-landing
-🚀 Landing page for the restaurant Octagon in Vienna.
+🚀 Landing page for Octagon.